 Radio and TV: The state-owned Mongolian National Broadcaster network airs many of Mongolia's most popular TV and radio programs.
 Given the availability of solar-powered satellite dishes, watching television is a common pastime, even in rural areas.
 Many urban households subscribe to cable services, and Russian and Chinese broadcasts are also popular.
-For herders (see p.
-13-14 of Political and Social Relations), some 72 radio stations remain a critical source of news and entertainment.
-Radio Ulaanbaatar also broadcasts Englishlanguage music and programming.
+For herders (see Political and Social Relations), some 72 radio stations remain a critical source of news and entertainment.
+Radio Ulaanbaatar also broadcasts English-language music and programming.